 What’s next in 2020 and beyond LawTech Malaysia?

-It is imperative that the current generation of professionals have a platform to expose, discuss and learn about other professions and the new digital economy.
+It is imperative that the current generation of professionals have a platform to expose.
+They discuss and learn about other professions and the new digital economy.

 What do you see as the future for legal innovation in Malaysia?

-The lack of micro-solutions with the right price points are causing those who have an appetite for tech to begin their journey internally by developing their own legal tech solutions catered specifically for their own practice and department.
-I have seen great strides taken by local firms and in-house legal departments to source tech talents or engage solution providers to build for them but also see them face hurdles of maintenance and scalability.
+The lack of micro-solutions with the right price points are causing those who have an appetite for tech to begin their journey internally by developing their own legal tech solutions.
+It cater specifically for their own practice and department.
+I have seen great strides taken by local firms and in-house legal departments to source tech talents or engage solution providers to build for them.
+But also see them face hurdles of maintenance and scalability.

 Lastly, Legal innovation in Malaysia may never have the same adoption or growth rate that we can now observe in the US, UK and Singapore.
-This is because legal innovation is being guided by institutions such as the judiciary, companies commission Malaysia and even the inland revenue board.
-Lawyers will eventually adopt tech as a means to complete their legal services to their clients, rather than focus on adopting new techs to increase competitiveness of their practice.
+This is because legal innovation takes guidance by institutions.
+Such as the judiciary, companies commission Malaysia and even the inland revenue board.
+Lawyers will eventually adopt tech as a means to complete their legal services to their clients.
+Rather than focus on adopting new techs to increase competitiveness of their practice.

 Connect with LawTech Malaysia at lawtechmalaysia.com